OulinG138/My-Notes---digitalgarden/src/site/notes/2️⃣ General ⚙/💭 General Notes/Markdown Syntax.md

 ---

-<mark style="background: #ADCCFFA6;">NOTE:</mark> If you don't know how it works.
+ <mark style="background: #FF5582A6;">NOTE:</mark> If you don't know how it works.
 Just copy and paste them into a markdown editor.
-I would recommend Typora due to its simplicity .
+I would recommend Typora due to its simplicity.

 ```
 - Titles